 During the school year, the office is open from 8:00 a.m. to 4:00 p.m.
 Monday through Friday.
 At other times, people calling the school may be connected to a voice mail system through which a message can be left.
 Parents wishing to speak with individual teachers may leave a message on the teacher's voicemail or email.
 Teachers will return phone calls as soon as their schedules permit (usually within 24 hours).
-Parents are asked to refrain from phoning teachers at home or on their cell phones.
+Parents are asked to refrain from calling or texting teachers and staff members on their personal phones.
+Teachers are busy during the school day teaching and focusing on students so will not be checking or responding to text messages.
+Any business related to school should be communicated ONLY by school email or a phone call to school.
+Any urgent communication needs during the school day should be directed to the Grammar School Office.